A Roosters Tale

 The sun was starting to rise on this beautiful summer morning and I found myself with the urge to belt out load how I felt.
 It was awesome, I crowed at the top of my lungs and of course the sleeping girls were mumbling to each other about how much my voice crackled and sounded like a young teenager.

 Well that did it; I was not going to put up with being ridiculed by a bunch of mumbling hens.
 I headed out into the barnyard and found myself a perch on top of the cedar rail fence.
-I cocked my head here and there and could tell that there was not much happening yet.
+I cocked my head here and then there and could tell that there was not much happening yet.
 The barn doors were closed, and the piglets were cuddled up into their mom for warmth.
 I thought for a moment about how they loved the mud and would push it around with their snouts, dirty pigs!

+I closed my eyes allowing the peace and quiet to sink in.
+I was mumbling to myself when suddenly the cabin door flew open and out came farmer Bob along with Rusty and Beauty.
+Those two dogs thought they ruled the whole farm.
+Ha!
 He was whistling some familiar tune that I could not quite make out.
-The dogs were already sniffing around the barn and I could hear rustling in the barn as it came to life at the sound of him heading their way.
-“Yeah, they seemed to like his song, more than mine.
+The dogs were already sniffing around and I could hear rustling in the barn as it came to life at the sound of him heading their way.
+“Hey!"
+They seemed to like his song, more than mine.
 Well I would just fly down and get in his way.
 That’ll fix him.
-Go figure, he did not miss a note as he shuffled me aside.”
+Go figure, he did not miss a note as he shuffled me aside.

-As the large barn door slid open, the morning light flooded the inside of the barn, revealing the sounds from within.
+As the large barn door slid open, the morning light flooded the inside, revealing the sounds from within.
 Out came the ducks, who went straight to mingling with the hens, followed by the goats, a couple of cows and the two beautiful work horses.
 They were so tall and walked with such grace.
 There was a lot of stretching and morning gabble going on.
 The way everyone carried on, you would have thought they had never seen each other before.
+The smell of their meals being prepared only added to the excitement of the barnyard.
+They all loved getting their favorite meals and showed respect by waiting patiently for their turns to come.
+I could see Jackie coming out and heading towards the hen house.
+She was always happy and well dressed.
+“A good ol working gal.”

 From where I was perched I could see clearly the incident about to happen.
 Those 2 silly dogs were chasing the ducks, and unbeknownst to them they were heading towards a collision with Mama.
 With my head tilted to one side I could see those ducks head right under her dress almost tripping her.
-The dogs stopped dead in their tracks as Mama peered through her bonnet and lifting the edge of her dress, she cried out “Git Now”.
+The dogs stopped dead in their tracks as Mama peered through her bonnet at them.
+She then lifted the edge of her dress, she said “Git now!”
+The piglets were already waiting for her, wiggling their tiny curly tails as she dumped the table scraps into their trough along with a few scoops of feed.
+“That’s a good piggy” she said.
+As they happily snorted and grunted with their pink wet snouts buried in the slop.

-Ooooooh baby, this is perfect!
+"Ooooooh baby, this is perfect!"
 Cocking my head to and fro, I honed in on the quick movements of the mouse.
 It was not going to get away that easy.
 With a stretched neck, I began chasing the little fella in and out of the seed bags and around the hay bales.
-Oh, I had him now!
-He was cornered and with few quiet steps, He was going to be mine!
-He was right around the side of this box; all I needed to do was leap forward and Oh!
-No!
-It was the big black wet nose of Beauty.
-I had not noticed that she was stocking me.
+I had him now!
+He was cornered, just a few more steps and, he would be mine!
+I knew he was right around the edge of this box; all I needed to do was leap forward and Oh no!
+I ran right into the big black wet nose of Beauty.
+I was so wrapped up in my chase that I had not noticed the dog was stocking me.
 Time To Run!

 I do not know how long I was out but I was suddenly aroused by the thundering clap of lightning.
 The winds had picked up, the sky was no longer blue and sun filled.
 The dark billowing clouds had rolled in as the lightning flashed among them.
 Papa and mama were closing up the barn and hen house.